Technique for Early Detection of Sepsis in Burn Patients Submitted to FDA

 |0

-This work, Technique for Early Detection of Sepsis in Burn Patients Submitted to FDA [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Technique for Early Detection of Sepsis in Burn Patients Submitted to FDA, by Paul Lagasse, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Technique for Early Detection of Sepsis in Burn Patients Submitted to FDA